jyellick/obc-docs/protocol-spec.md

 Regarding revocation, it is supported in the form of Content Revocation Lists (CRLs).
 CRLs should include the ID corresponding to revoked certificates.
 Changes to the CRLs, incremental differences, are announced through the Blockchain.

-#### 4.2.3 Online wallet service

-This section shows the security design of an Open Blockchain (OBC) wallet service, that is, a node where end-users can register, move their key material to, and perform transactions through.
-Since the wallet service is in possession of the user's key material, it is clear that without a secure authorization mechanism in place a malicious wallet service could successfully impersonate the user in the Open Blockchain.
-There are two cases for the registration of an end-user to an online wallet service, and the protocol that should take place between the end-user and the service in the following two cases:

-(i) when the user has registered with the OBC registration authority and acquired his/her <enrollID, enrollPWD>, but has not installed the client to trigger and complete the enrollment process;

-(ii) when the user has already installed the client, and completed the enrollment phase.

-- **Potentially malicious wallet service.** Here authorization credentials are needed to be issued by the user.
-In particular, at registration time the user establishes a signature key pair ( PK<sub>u-wc</sub>, SK<sub>u-wc</sub> ) with the online wallet service, where the secret  SK<sub>u-vc</sub> (denoted by AccSec<sub>u</sub>) is only known to the user, and PK<sub>u-wc</sub>
-  constitutes the identity of the user to the online wallet service, i.e., AccPub, and is stored at the online wallet premise.

-- **Trusted wallet service.** Here the user issues credentials that would allow him to authenticate to the wallet service.
-That is, the user is given a username, and password, where username plays the role of AccPub, and password is the associated secret AccSec **shared** by both user and service.

-To enroll with the Open Blockchain, through the online wallet service, a user u will need to provide the following request object to the wallet service:

-    AccountRequest /* account request of u */
-    {
-        OBCSecCtx ,           /* credentials associated to OBC */
-        AccPub<sub>u</sub>,   /* account identifier of u */
-        AccSecProof<sub>u</sub>  /* proof of AccSec<sub>u</sub>*/
-     }

-OBCSecCtx, refers to user OBC credentials, which depending on the stage of his enrollment process with OBC it can be either his enrollment id and password, <enrollID, enrollPWD> or his enrollment certificate and associated secret key(s)
-<ECert<sub>u</sub>, sk<sub>u</sub>>,  where  sk<sub>u</sub> denotes for simplicity signing and decryption secret of the user.
-The content of AccSecProof<sub>u</sub> depends again on the level of trust to the service:

-- **Potentially malicious wallet service.** It is a digital signature on the other parts of request, using AccSec<sub>u</sub>.
-Special care needs to be taken in consideration to avoid replay attacks.

-- **Trusted wallet service.** It is an HMAC on the rest fields of request using the shared secret.
-Nonce-based methods similar to what we have in OBC can be used to protect against replays.
-OBCSecCtx would give the online wallet service the necessary information to enroll the user to OBC or issue needed TCerts.

-For subsequent requests, the user u should provide to the wallet service a request of similar format.

-     TransactionRequest /* account request of u */
-     {
-          TxDetails,			/* specifications for the new transaction */ AccPub<sub>u</sub>,	/* account identifier of u */
-          AccSecProof<sub>u</sub>	/* proof of AccSec<sub>u</sub> */
-     }

-Here, TxDetails refer to the information needed by the online service to construct a transaction on behalf of the user, i.e., the type, and user-specified content of the transaction.

-Again, the content of AccSecProof<sub>u</sub> depends on the level of trust to the service:

-- **Potentially malicious wallet service.** It is a digital signature on the other parts of request, using AccSec<sub>u</sub>.
-Replay attacks should be taken in consideration.

-- **Trusted wallet service.** It is an HMAC on the rest fields of request using the shared secret.Nonce-based methods similar to what we have in OBC can be used to protect against replays.

-TLS connections can be used in each case with server side authentication to secure the request at the network layer (confidentiality, replay attack protection, etc)

 ### 4.3 Transaction security offerings at the infrastructure level

 Transactions in Open Blockchain are user-messages submitted to be included in the ledger.
 As discussed in previous sections, these messages have a specific structure, and enable users to deploy new chaincodes, invoke existing chaincodes, or query the state of existing chaincodes.
 Therefore, the way transactions are formed, announced and processed plays an important role to the privacy and security offerings of the entire system.

 On one hand our membership service provides the means to authenticate transactions as having originated by valid users of the system, to disassociate transactions with user identities,